 I have been writing since childhood.
 I still have stories I wrote at primary school, broken into chapters, with lurid titles such as Nightmare Hill and Terror Island.
 I have a long-abandoned trio of first drafts which would be of more interest to the inhabitants of my wormery than to the average publisher - but they did teach me an enormous amount about the craft of writing books.

-In 2013 ‘The Time Crystals’ reached the final five in the Young Adult fiction category of the Amazon Breakthrough Novel Award, a contest which attracted 10,000 entries.
-It is to be published by Books to Treasure (http://bookstotreasure.co.uk/) in 2018.
+‘The Time Crystals’ reached the final five in the Young Adult fiction category of the Amazon Breakthrough Novel Award, a contest which attracted 10,000 entries.
+It is to be published by Books to Treasure (http://bookstotreasure.co.uk/) in February 2020.